Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Label Errors: Analysis and Detection

 As described in \autoref{sec: label_errors}, we utilize LLMs to flag candidates for mislabeling, and indeed find label errors.
-In this subsection, we focus on the LLM viewpoint, including the effect of LLM confidence, and the power of ensemble (i.e., aggregating multiple LLMs).
-LLM annotations are valuable for flagging mislabeled data, offering more than just binary labels.
+In this subsection, we focus on the LLM viewpoint, exploring the effect of LLM confidence, and the power of ensemble.

+\paragraphn{Confidence} LLM annotations are valuable for flagging mislabeled data, offering more than just hard labels.
 By considering LLM confidence scores alongside their predictions, we can improve the precision of automatic error detection.

-To better assess the utility of LLMs in detecting label errors, we break down the flagged examples into confidence-based bins.
-The rationale behind this is that not all flagged examples should be treated equally.
-Some instances are flagged with lower confidence, indicating that the LLM recognizes a potential issue but is uncertain about the label it suggests.
-On the other hand, when the LLM is highly confident in assigning a label that opposes the original one, it serves as a stronger signal of a possible label error.
+Leveraging confidence can reduce re-annotation efforts by flagging only cases exceeding a predefined threshold.
+The rationale is that not all flagged examples should be treated equally.
+Instances flagged with low confidence indicate that the LLM recognizes a potential issue, however, when the LLM is highly confident in a label that contradicts the original one, it provides a stronger signal of a possible error.

-Figure \ref{fig:experts_resolution} shows the rate of the experts agreement with the LLMs compared to the agreement with original labels, divided into confidence-based bins.
-Each bin includes at least 35 examples, and is defined by a confidence interval of 95\% based on bootstrap sampling (see Appendix \ref{sec: appendix-bootstrap} for futher details).
+\autoref{fig:experts_resolution} shows the rate of the experts' agreement with the LLMs compared to the agreement with original labels, divided into confidence-based bins.
+Bins are balanced by size, and defined by a confidence interval of 95\% based on bootstrap sampling (see Appendix \ref{sec: appendix-bootstrap} for further details).
 The bins reflect increasing levels of LLM confidence in its predicted label (i.e., a stronger disagreement between LLMs and the original labels).

-From the figure, we observe a clear trend: as LLM confidence increases, so does its precision in detecting label errors in the original dataset.
+From the top of \autoref{fig:experts_resolution}, we observe a clear trend: as LLM confidence increases, so does its precision in detecting label errors in the original dataset.
 In the highest confidence bin, LLM annotations surpass the original labels in agreement with expert re-labeling, and this difference is statistically significant.
 This indicates that when the LLM is highly confident in its disagreement with the original label, the labeled example serves as a strong candidate for a labeling error.
-Note that even in cases where the expert agreement with LLMs were below 50\%, mislabeled data was still discovered.
+Note that even in cases where the expert agreement with LLMs was below 50\%, mislabeled data was still discovered.
+See \autoref{sec:appendix_model_specific} for model-specific analysis.